 COAST partners with federal and state agencies, non-profit organizations and industry to provide paid summer internships for continuing CSU undergraduate and graduate students.
-Interns work side-by-side with scientists on current research projects in both field and laboratory settings throughout California.
-The program provides excellent opportunities to gain valuable experience and learn technical skills while working with professional scientists studying marine and coastal issues.
+Interns work side-by-side with professionals on current scientific research, policy, and resource management projects throughout California.
+The program provides excellent opportunities to gain valuable experience and learn technical skills while working with experts in fisheries, marine ecology, policy and marine technology.

 HSU undergraduate Anne Nash bleeding a rockfish.
 Image courtesy of PCEC.

 Since 2011, 106 interns from 17 CSU campuses have been placed with a variety of hosts including

 NOAA’s National Marine Fisheries Service, California Ocean Science Trust,